perladvent/perldotcom/content/article/a-slow-boat-to-data.md

 ![50-60](/images/a-slow-boat-to-data/50-60.png)

 I could have displayed a table or a text mode graph.
 That's even better when my data has a non-builtin type; I write a handler and give it to `ddt` and all instances will be rendered as I wish.
 I can write a filter and take over how other types are displayed, including the built-ins.
-It's all about giving me control of how the data are rendered and giving me a few defaults that are hopefully sufficient in most cases.
+Data::Dumper::Tree is all about giving me control of how data is rendered with a few sensible defaults.

 The project repo has more [examples](https://github.com/nkh/P6-Data-Dump-Tree/tree/release/examples).

 ### Builtin versus user types

 Although `ddt` handles quite a few builtin types, there are still some types I have not taken the time to look at.
 Those types may render wrongly or not at all.
-If you catch one of those open an issue in [GitHub](https://github.com/nkh/P6-Data-Dump-Tree/issues).
-And if you decide to add a handler for the type, please let me have it.
+If you catch one of those, please open an issue in [GitHub](https://github.com/nkh/P6-Data-Dump-Tree/issues).
+And if you add a handler for the type, please submit a pull request!
 You can look at [DescribeBaseObjects.pm](https://github.com/nkh/P6-Data-Dump-Tree/blob/release/lib/Data/Dump/Tree/DescribeBaseObjects.pm) to see what's already handled.

 User defined types are handled in a generic way.
 If they define `ddt_*` methods those will be called; otherwise the type attributes will be shown.
 The [documentation](https://github.com/nkh/P6-Data-Dump-Tree#handling-specific-types) has more information about this.

 ### Match

-In a [review of Dumpers](https://www.learningperl6.com/2017/01/26/three-ways-to-pretty-print-perl-6/), brian noted that ddt output is not very interesting for Matches, and he was right.
+In a [review of Dumpers](https://www.learningperl6.com/2017/01/26/three-ways-to-pretty-print-perl-6/), brian noted that `ddt` output is not very interesting for Matches, and he was right.
 Not only is the default output not helpful but it even tries to hide all the details of the match.
 The reason for this is that there are details in a [Match](https://docs.perl6.org/type/Match) object that are usually of no use when rendering.

-What if I want to see Match details in a data rendering? `ddt` has a role I can use that will make it more efficient to work with Matches.
-There are multiple examples of the Match role usage with and without extra filtering and coloring in [examples/match.pl](https://github.com/nkh/P6-Data-Dump-Tree/blob/release/examples/match.pl) in the module repository.
+What if I want to see Match details in a data rendering? `ddt` has a role I can use that will make it more useful when working with Matches.
+There are examples of the Match role usage with and without extra filtering and coloring in [examples/match.pl](https://github.com/nkh/P6-Data-Dump-Tree/blob/release/examples/match.pl).

 ![match](/images/a-slow-boat-to-data/match.png)

-### Native
+### NativeCall Types

 Look at [examples/gumbo.pl](https://github.com/nkh/P6-Data-Dump-Tree/examples/gumbo.pl). `ddt` can handle Perl 6's [NativeCall](https://docs.perl6.org/language/nativecall) support. `dd` simply displays the type `GumboNode`.
 The `ddt` output breaks it down and annotates the C portions of the data structure: